heroyik/tetmin/README.md

 # Tetris Minimal

-A clean, responsive, and mobile-friendly implementation of the classic Tetris game built with vanilla HTML, CSS, and JavaScript.
+A clean, responsive, and mobile-friendly implementation of the classic Tetris game built with vanilla HTML, CSS, JavaScript, and Supabase.

 ## Features

 - **Classic Gameplay**: Full implementation of the standard 7 Tetris pieces (I, L, J, O, Z, S, T).
+- **🏆 Global Leaderboard**: Persistent high score system powered by Supabase.
 - **Responsive Design**: Optimized for both desktop and mobile devices with dynamic viewport sizing.
 - **Audio System**: Custom synthesized sound effects using the Web Audio API and background music.
 - **Touch Controls**: On-screen grid-based controls for mobile playability.
 - **Game States**: Includes Start, Pause, and Game Over screens.
-- **Progress Tracking**: Real-time Score, Level, and Next Piece preview.

 ## How to Play

+### High Scores
+Check the top 5 scores globally!
+If you achieve a new high score, you'll be prompted to enter your name.

 ### Desktop (Keyboard)